HoffsMH/dotfiles/taskell.md

 ## Warm

 - get all aliases out of zsh it can only slow down startup and couples the shell to the useful commands
+- awesome keybind for temp hiding window?

 ## Selected

 - clear out .config links of no longer used programs
 - install awesome-git in install/run.sh
-- awesome puts slack on 4 when in one monitor mode
 - pressing hyper_space does not result in lua error first time
 - scratch command will always get a good session even when there are multiple
 - pueue startup not tied to startx